bruhmastir/library/docs/pilots corner/doha/othh.md

 To ensure accurate spacing, pilots are requested to comply with speed adjustments as promptly as practicable, considering their operational constraints.

-If traffic sequencing does not require speed limitations, ATC will advise, “NO ATC SPEED RESTRICTION.”
+If traffic sequencing does not require speed limitations, ATC will advise, “**NO ATC SPEED RESTRICTION**.”

 ### Landing
 #### High Intensity Runway Operations (HIRO)